cdaein/sketch-wrapper/README.md

 The `playhead` prop repeats the range of `0..1` over animation duration.
 This is useful for creating a seamless loop.
 For example, `Math.sin(playhead * Math.PI * 2)` will go over one full cycle.

 Use `width` and `height` to create a composition proportional to canvas size instead of hard-coding numbers.

-The same `frame` may be repeated if the display refresh rate is higher than the frame rate set.

 #### Sketch Modes